 There have been four major amendments to the Wrongs Act:

-- the Wrongs and Other Acts (Public Legal responsibility, enforced by civil or criminal courts.
-Insurance Reform) Act 2002 (Vic);
+- the Wrongs and Other Acts (Public Liability Insurance Reform) Act 2002 (Vic);

 - the Wrongs and Limitation of Actions Acts (Insurance Reform) Act 2003 (Vic);